opensearch-project/project-website/_posts/2024-05-16-Announcing-Data-Prepper-2.8.0.md

 ## Amazon DocumentDB

 [Amazon DocumentDB](https://aws.amazon.com/documentdb/) is a fast, scalable, and highly available document database that is MongoDB compatible.
-Generally, developers will query Amazon DocumentDB on a specific field and create an index on one or more fields for query performance .
+Generally, developers will query Amazon DocumentDB on a specific field and create an index on one or more fields to increase query performance .
 However, many teams would also like to search and analyze data in Amazon DocumentDB.
 Now you can use Data Prepper and OpenSearch to search and analyze Amazon DocumentDB data.

 Data Prepper’s new `documentdb` source ingests documents from an Amazon DocumentDB collection so that you can index those documents in OpenSearch.
 You can import existing data from an Amazon DocumentDB collection.
 Data Prepper scans the collection to index the documents in OpenSearch.
-For new data, Data Prepper can read from Amazon DocumentDB streams to keep your OpenSearch cluster’s data up to date with DocumentDB collection.
+For new data, Data Prepper can read from Amazon DocumentDB streams to keep your OpenSearch cluster’s data up to date with the Amazon DocumentDB collection.

 The feature supports change data capture (CDC), so it will keep the OpenSearch index up to date with Amazon DocumentDB.
 You can add, update, or delete items.